Food of the Native North Americans. (third part)

 Wood for the teepee in the prairie.

-very year, after the harvest, many tribes of Native North Americans leaved the earth lodges of their winter villages and moved to the prairie.
+very year, after the harvest, many tribes of Native North Americans left the earth lodges of their winter villages and moved to the prairie.
 Here they built the ‘teepees’ (tents), using the precious wood poles jealously stored the previous year: trees were in fact (and still are) very scarce in these plains, growing only along the banks of the few rivers.

 Native North American music.